John Rylands Research Institute and Library: Interior

 The main reading room on the first floor, 30 feet above the ground and 12 feet from all four boundaries, was noted for the pleasant contrast between the 'sullen roar' of Manchester and the 'internal cloister quietude of Rylands'.
 It was lit by oriel windows in the reading alcoves supplemented by high clerestory windows along both sides.
-Embellishments in the reading room include two large stained glass windows with portraits of religious and secular figures, designed by C. E. Kempe; a series of statues in the reading room by Robert Bridgeman and Sons of Lichfield; and bronze work in the art nouveau style by Singer of Frome.
+Embellishments in the reading room include two large stained-glass windows with portraits of religious and secular figures, designed by C. E. Kempe; a series of statues in the reading room by Robert Bridgeman and Sons of Lichfield; and bronze work in the art nouveau style by Singer of Frome.
 The portraits in sculpture (20) and stained glass (40) represent a selection of personages from the intellectual and artistic history of mankind.
 The western window contains "Theology" from Moses to Schleiermacher; the eastern "Literature and Art" (including philosophy).
 The portrait statues of John and Enriqueta Rylands in white marble, in the reading room, were sculpted by John Cassidy who also executed the allegorical group of 'Theology, Science and Art' in the vestibule.

 Aside from the main library and reading room with gallery above, the design incorporated Bible and map rooms on the first floor, and conference (lecture) and committee rooms on the ground floor, part of which was intended to be a lending library but never operated as such.
 A caretaker's house was incorporated in the building until it was demolished for the extension of 1969.
+The timber used for the woodwork in the principal rooms was Dantzig oak.